 CLASSIC MOTOCROSS IRON: JODY WEISEL’S 1974 HODAKA 125 SUPER COMBAT

 While the $900 Super Combat was the most advanced Hodaka ever made, it wasn’t built by a megabuck company with the finances to retool every year.
 When the CR125 and YZ125 leapfrogged over the Super Combat, the bell had tolled for the Oregon brand.
 It had been a great run.
-Hodaka had fueled the off-road motorcycle explosion of the late ‘60s and early ‘70s, but by 1974 Hodaka’s loyal following had been lured away by Honda and Yamaha.
+Hodaka had fueled the off-road motorcycle explosion of the late ‘60s and early ‘70s, selling 10,000 units a year, but by 1974 Hodaka’s loyal following had been lured away by Honda and Yamaha.
 Even Hodaka’s most famous riders, Tommy Croft, Bob Rutten and Cordis Brooks, were switching brands.

 The exhaust stinger did not extend out the back of the bike—it barely cleared the aluminum side number plate.
 The silencer was welded inboard about 8-inches.